Draft Mode

 If you do this work, you know exactly what I'm talking about.

-You compile it into a voice profile — a comprehensive reference that captures their patterns, their instincts, their hard lines.
-Then you feed that into Claude — point Cowork at the folder, tell it to read the profile — and the output actually starts to sound like a person instead of a press release.
+You compile it into a voice profile — a reference that captures their patterns, their instincts, their hard lines.
+Then you feed that into Claude — point Cowork at the folder, tell it to read the profile — and the output starts to sound like a person instead of a press release.

 Here's what the process looks like, and how to adapt it for someone who doesn't have time for a hundred questions.